ccy7701/pf-visualiser/docs/spec-history.md

 The available expense categories are listed in section 2.

-The expense entry UI shall use a two-column grid of category input cells.
+The expense entry UI shall use a two-column grid of compact category input cells.

 Each category input cell contains: